 The turbo corn is another crossbreed.
 The gopher corn is the offspring of a gopher snake and a corn snake.
 But some breeders think that any snake of the Pituophis genus (including gopher snakes, pine snakes, and bull snakes) will do.

-- These snakes are heavy-bodied.
+- Heavy-bodied.
 Gopher snakes are thicker and heavier than corn snakes, and this is passed on to gopher corns.

-- These snakes are big.
+- Long.
 They grow quickly, getting big for their age compared to normal corn snakes.
-They end up much bigger, too.
+They end up much bigger.

-- These snakes have thicker tails.
+- Thicker tails.
 These they inherit from the gopher side, too.

 The tessera morph is another pattern morph.
 It’s an interesting mix that has an attractive dorsal stripe.
 The center of this stripe is the light background color, bordered with thick black lines.
 On the outside of this stripe are a pair of even thicker brick red lines.